jchristn/komodo/README.md

 ## Project Roadmap
 The following items are on the horizon for this project.
 No timeline has been established, and no commitment is being made to implementing these items:
-- Implement support for MSSQL, MySQL, and PostgreSQL as an alternative to Sqlite for index metadata
+- Implement support for MySQL, and PostgreSQL as an alternative to Sqlite or MSSQL for index metadata

 ## Version History
 v1.0.x